wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

     -   Drupal and WordPress sites should be hosted on Pantheon with the WRI account.
 Other properties and tools should be hosted on AWS with the WRI Comms account.

-        -   If not we will need access to the code repository
+        -   For exceptions to our prefered hosting solution we will need access to the code repository.

-        -   If not: global CDN for caching
+        -   Sites hosted outside of Pantheon may require a global CDN for caching and global performance.

+    -   Drupal theme and site building:

+        -   Mobile First design approach: we prefer a 'mobile first' design approach to ensure an effective mobile experience and help inform the tablet and desktop UX.

+        -   Atomic design principles: we prefer atomic design principles for the design elements and styleguide.

         -   Open source webfonts (i.e. not Typekit): Unless proprietary fonts are required by the brand or existing styleguide, use one source webfonts.

-    -   Blog syndication via JSON

-    -   Drupal theme and site building:

-        -   Mobile First design approach

-        -   Atomic design principles

-        -   If using a front-end framework: Bootstrap 4

-        -   Drupal Layout Builder
+        -   Drupal Layout Builder: use Layout Builder for layout and content cusotmization.

+        -   Retain Drupal's base content types: create new content types as needed, but retain the base content types for standardization and future planning.

     -   Users and Comments: disable comments across all content types, disable anonymous user account requests